-- You may not count toward graduation more than seven semester hours with a grade of "D".
+- You must complete a total of 60 semester hours, with a minimum of 39 hours in the core and 21 hours electives. - Courses may satisfy requirements in the core or the electives, but cannot count toward both (a process known as "double dipping"). - You must complete the core curriculum requirements as listed in the catalog. - You must have a total GPA in all courses of not less than 2.0. - You may not count toward graduation more than seven semester hours with a grade of "D".
 If you have more than seven hours of "D" grades in courses required for graduation, you must retake the specific course or courses to replace those "D" grades. - You must complete at least 15 semester hours at OC and be in attendance during the semester of graduation. - You must have two science courses (six hours total), one of which must include a lab.